The Perfect Solution For Cold Brew Coffee on the Go

 #5 Remove Coffee Filter

-Make sure the top lid is secure and then flip the brewer upside down.
+Ensure the top lid is secure, then flip the brewer upside down.
 Open the bottom filter and remove the coffee filter.
 Once the coffee filter is removed, you may see some loose coffee grounds around the edge of the bottle.
 Take a paper towel and wipe them off.
 Once the rim is clean, secure the bottom lid.
 Place the brewer inside the insulated cover.

 #6 Finished

 The coffee is finished.
-No need to add water as this is not a concentrate.
-You can pour it into a glass or just drink it straight from the bottle.
+There is no need to add water, as this is not a concentrate.
+You can pour it into a glass or drink it from the bottle.
 Cold brew coffee doesn’t get much easier than this.

 Troubleshooting

-With cold brew, there are two things that can go wrong.
-Either the coffee is too strong or too weak.
-Since this doesn’t brew a concentrate, it is unlikely that it will be too strong.
-But if it is, the answer is to simply add water to the finished brew.
+Two things can go wrong with cold brew: either the coffee is too strong or too weak.
+Since this doesn’t brew a concentrate, it will unlikely be too strong.
+But if it is, the answer is to add water to the finished brew simply.

-If you discover that the coffee is too weak there are a few strategies you can try.
+If you discover that the coffee is too weak, you can try a few strategies.
 You can extend the brew time, grind a little finer, or gently rock the brewer a few times during the brewing process.
-If you do rock the brewer, make sure you wipe the lid clean before securing the bottom lid.
+If you rock the brewer, wipe the lid clean before securing the bottom lid.

 No More Leaks

-There are a few reviews on Amazon that complain the bottom lid leaks.
+A few Amazon reviews complain that the bottom lid leaks.
 The first brewer I received for this tutorial did have an occasional leak issue.
-Usually, it was the result of loose grounds getting between the lip of the filter and the bottom lid.
+Usually, it resulted from loose grounds between the lip of the filter and the bottom lid.
 The same thing can happen with the Aeropress.

 The good news is the filter has been redesigned.
 It is larger and it solves the leak problem.
 If you are looking for a simple no-mess foolproof cold coffee brewer, give the Primula Brew Travel Bottle a try.